 Mona currently holds a Certified Association Executive designation from the Canadian Society of Association Executives and a Certified Marketing Specialist designation from the Canadian Marketing Association.
 Mona has held senior leadership positions in the profit, not-for-profit and association sectors for over 20+ years.
 She uses her 20+ years of driving change to make a difference in the world around her.
 She does that through a transparent leadership approach that empowers her team to deliver results, which transform lives.

 Community Outreach & Housing Support

 Jessica is a registered social worker through the Ontario College of Social Workers and Social Service Workers.
 She is a graduate of York University’s critical social work honours program that primarily focused on anti-oppressive practice, equality and social justice.
 Previously, Jessica pursued a position working with at-risk young pregnant women that come from diverse social backgrounds.
 Today Jessica works with North House, advocating for and assisting homeless, or at-risk of homelessness individuals in North Durham.
 Jessica is passionate about making a difference in the lives of her clients, and giving them the voice they deserve.
 Jessica is excited to continue making a meaningful contribution within the community.

-Charles graduated from Durham College in their Social Service Worker Program with honours and a post-graduate certificate in Addictions and Mental Health.
-He will soon become a registered member of the Ontario College of Social Workers and Social Service Workers.
+Charles graduated from Durham College from their Social Service Worker Program with honours and a post-graduate certificate in Addictions and Mental Health.
+He is a registered member of the Ontario College of Social Workers and Social Service Workers.
 Previously, Charles worked as a Social Service Worker, a Child and Youth Worker, and a Developmental Service Worker within Durham Region.